sanka4rea/XinW_lab/content/members.md

 <br>

-Ying is currently working on analyzing intra-tumor and inter-tumor heterogeneity
+Ying is currently working on cancer subtyping by linking intra-tumor and inter-tumor heterogeneity.

-and developing a model for a combinatorial prognostic biomarker.

 **PhD Student.
 M.S in Bioinformatics**